-After setting up your site, you can also customize your site’s language switcher, which is added to the footer by default.
+After setting up your site, you can also customize your site’s language switcher, which WPML adds to the footer by default.

-With a Multilingual Blog account, only you can translate your site’s content.
-To add a translation, click the plus icon.
+To translate your site’s content, click the plus icon.
 This icon is available in two places:

 - On your list of pages or posts

 - When editing your post or page content

 Translation Icons When Editing a Page

 Clicking the plus icon opens a new page or post where you can add your translated content in the secondary language.

 As mentioned above, you need to provide these translations yourself.
 Automatic translation and support for other translators are only available in the Multilingual CMS and Multilingual Agency account types.